songyiyang/ruby-mws/README.markdown

 API
 ---

-    @mws = MWS.new(authentication_hash)   # initialize the connection object (see above)
+    @mws = RubyMWS.new(authentication_hash)   # initialize the connection object (see above)

 This object can be used to access all API services.
 Below are examples on how to make the different requests that are available so far.
-Refer to the [Amazon MWS Reference Docs](https://developer.amazonservices.com/) for available fields for each request.
+Refer to the [Amazon RubyMWS Reference Docs](https://developer.amazonservices.com/) for available fields for each request.

 ### Products API